brettz9/integrity-matters/README.md

 1. Have a mode to optionally switch the URLs to local npm copies (or to auto-add `document.write` to the npm version as a fallback)
+2. Have mode for separate output file
-2. Tests/Coverage
+3. Tests/Coverage
-3. Implement `JSONStrategy`
+4. Implement `JSONStrategy`
-4. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
+5. See about getting HTML parser to preserve whitespace between attributes so that preserves preexisting whitespace when re-serialized?
     Seems `cheerio` is using
     [dom-serializer](https://github.com/cheeriojs/dom-serializer/blob/master/src/index.ts)